oxai/vrai/README.md

 * **Action** is the float array of actions received from ML-Agents.
 You should use `Unpack array` node to convert it to floats
 * **Reset Obs** this a random sample from the info stored in side info.
 This is currently experimental, so can be ignored.

+*Under the hood*

+TeachableNeos is using [gRPC](https://grpc.io/docs/languages/csharp/basics/) to communicate with the UnityMiddleWare.
+This server is tarted `OnStart` of the node.
+Every time the node receives a "PerformAction" trigger, if it is connected to ML-Agents it will wait until ML-Agents sends a `SendAct` request which sends the actions from UMW to the Learn node.
+This always happens afte a `GetObs` request which makes the Learn node return the actions to UMW.
+There are several other RPC to handle the communication between the TeachableNeos and UMW.
+Tbh now I'm thinking that websockets may be more flexible, but gRPC is one of the fastest inter-process communication tech.

 ### UnityMiddleWare

 The unity middleware is compiled in `environment/neos/built_env`, but if you want to inspect it/develop it, its source is a Unity project in `environment/neos/UnityMiddleWare2`.